daneroo/im-penrose/packages/document-site/dynamic-client/README.md

 This is just the standard gatsby starter.

-It uses `swr` to fecth time from external API.
+It uses `swr` to fecth time from external API (<https://fizzbuzzclock.n.imetrical.com>).
 Which is done from the client.

 The `live` component also exposes build time, which stays fixed after deployment.